dask/dask/docs/source/use-cases.rst

     :doc:`dask.dataframe<dataframe>`, :doc:`dask.bag<bag>` to analyze large
     datasets with familiar techniques.
 This is similar to Databases, Spark_, or big array libraries.
-2. Ad-hoc task scheduling.
+2. Custom task scheduling.
 You submit a graph of functions that depend on each other for custom workloads.
 This is similar to Luigi_, Airflow_, Celery_, or Makefiles_.